You lack powers over us, CNN tells Nigeria - New Telegraph

-Responding to a summons issued on it to appear before, CNN, specifically contended that it did not fall under the territorial jurisdiction of the retired Justice Doris Okuwobi-led panel to warrant being summoned to appear before the panel.
+Responding to a summon issued on it to appear, CNN, specifically contended that it did not fall under the territorial jurisdiction of the retired Justice Doris Okuwobi-led panel to warrant being summoned to appear before the panel.

 The news network, had been at a loggerheads with the Federal Government, which had a fortnight ago fired a petition to its headquarters in Atlanta, Georgia, complaining about its two-part report backed with pictures and video clips, implicated the Nigerian Army in the alleged killing of peaceful protesters at the Lekki Toll Plaza.